PotatoPalooza/oss-repo-template/labs/lab-08/report.md

 ### 3.2 Now use what you learned to fix the error.
 Grab a screenshot to document the fix and the successful run.
 ![checkThree2](https://user-images.githubusercontent.com/49171429/179634835-bbcaf977-381c-43a9-be12-2f5b331d9355.png)
+The error was fixxed by correcting the incorrect date in the copyright file.

 ## Checkpoint 4: CI/CD